 What business you are there to solve things that are not problems?”

 I agree with Bono.
 Sometimes we tend to take for good what could be improvable.
-A democracy It's a good example, but we could go much further: marital relations, the parents and children,...
+The democracy It's a good example, but we could go much further: marital relations, the parents and children,...
 The general tendency is to think: it works, Let it be.

 However, I think there are businesses that not only solve problems, but generate new opportunities.
 The invention of mop –español by-the-way-, did not solve any problems, since then scrub floors hand was not a problem, It was a habit.
 The invention was an opportunity, Over the years and today, Yes we would consider to scrub a floor hand is a problem.

 The low cost would be a similar case.
 A few years ago, the price of a plane ticket from Madrid to Brussels, about €500, it wasn't a problem, it was ato reality assumed.
 The appearance of the low cost created a new opportunity to travel to Brussels for 90 euros.
 Thanks to that opportunity, thousands of people who hadn't even thought about traveling there have done it.
 Problem or opportunity?
 Question of nuance.

 I leave you with this “problem” lateral thinking: In the basket there are six eggs, and six people an egg each carry.
 How can it be that still left an egg in the basket?.
 The solution in the next post.